sahat/hackathon-starter/README.md

 <hr>

 ### How do I create a new page?
-A more correct way to be to say "How do I create a new route".
+A more correct way to say this would be "How do I create a new route?"
 The main file `app.js` contains all the routes.
 Each route has a callback function associated with it.
 Sometimes you will see 3 or more arguments to routes.
 In cases like that, the first argument is still a URL string, while middle arguments are what's called middleware.
 Think of middleware as a door.
 If this door prevents you from